 Figure 2: Percent of population served by a comprehensive public health system.
 We use data from the NALSYS to estimate the percent of the population who reside in communities that meet the definition of a Comprehensive Public Health System: (1) a broad spectrum of nationally-recommended population health activities are implemented within the community; and (2) these activities are supported by dense multi-sector networks of collaborating organizations.
 The figure displays these population estimates for each state over time.

 The NALSYS is the source of one of the Robert Wood Johnson Foundation’s national metrics used to track progress in building a Culture of Health across the U.S. Based on our previously developed typology of public health delivery systems, this metric indicates the percent of the U.S. population served by a Comprehensive Public Health System (Figure 2).
 To meet this definition of comprehensiveness, a community must implement a broad spectrum of recommended population health activities, and do so through dense multi-sector networks of contributing organizations.
 Our research using the NALSYS demonstrates that communities with comprehensive systems achieve larger and faster improvements in population health.

 More About the Measures

-The NLSPHS is a research initiative of the Robert Wood Johnson Foundation’s Systems for Action national research program, based at the University of Kentucky and led by Dr. Glen Mays.
-More information about the NLSPHS can be found at these links:
+The NALSYS is a research initiative of the Robert Wood Johnson Foundation’s Systems for Action national research program, based at the University of Kentucky and led by Dr. Glen Mays.
+More information about the NALSYS can be found at these links: